Generative-Engine-Marketing/GEM-Bench/README.md

 ### Key Features of AdvBench

 - **Multiple Evaluation Metrics**: Includes both comparative and quantitative evaluators
-- **Flexible Dataset Support**: Compatible with various benchmark datasets
+- **Flexible Dataset Support**: Compatible with various benchmark datasets (MT-Bench, LMSYS, Wild, Product scenarios)
-- **Comprehensive Reporting**: Generates Excel reports with detailed analysis
+- **Comprehensive Reporting**: Generates Excel reports with detailed analysis in the `output/` directory
 - **Configurable Evaluation**: Customize which metrics and evaluators to use
+- **Multiple Solution Support**: Compare different ad injection detection and mitigation approaches
+- **Extensible Framework**: Easy to add new datasets, solutions, and evaluation metrics

 ## 🤝Contributing